EBT TEACHING INSTITUTE

 FALL: Teaching methods for preballet, costuming AND production

 TI observe a follow-up "B" level class and attend a lecture with Ms. Viktoria on the Vaganova method.
 In addition, TI students enrolled in Modern 2 or 3 have the opportunity to assume a leadership role in EBT Magic Bus outreach assemblies and lead segments of the presentation.
+TI students also assist EBT faculty in preparation and execution of the Preballet Spring Fling.

 Side-by-side mentoring is available to a limited number of TI students interested in more in-depth exposure to teaching.
 They can arrange to assist Ms. Sarah, Ms. Chantell, or Ms. Erin with a PreBallet class on a regular basis.